FlaviaMorgulis/Smart_Expenses_Tracker/README.md

 ![Database ERD](docs/images/database-erd.png)

+_Entity Relationship Diagram showing all 6 tables with fields, data types, nullable constraints, and relationship cardinalities_

 The application uses 6 core tables managed by SQLAlchemy ORM with Flask-Migrate for migrations:

 - **Users** - Account authentication and profiles